jamesshore/simplebuild/README.md

 Task modules export functions that follow a common format.
 A task module SHOULD have a name starting with "simplebuild-" but not "simplebuild-ext-".
 (For example, "simplebuild-yourmodule.js".)
 Task modules MUST export one or more task functions.

-Task functions MUST NOT be named "sync()" or use a name ending in "Sync()" (case-sensitive).
+Task functions MUST NOT be named `map()`, `sync()`, or use a name ending in `Sync()`.
+These restrictions are case-sensitive.
 Any other name is permitted.
 Each task function MUST have conform to this signature:

     exports.yourFunction = function(options, success, failure) { ... }
     exports.yourFunction.title = "Your Name";